Graduate medical education: Medicare funding

-Funding
+Medicaid funding

-Total federal GME funding exceeded $15 billion per year as of 2012.
 New York accounted for nearly half of the total state Medicaid GME spending—$1.82 billion of the total $3.87 billion in 2012—and more than 10 times any other individual state.
 California in comparison spends nothing on Medicaid GME, though it did spend $57 million in 2024-2025 through non-Medicaid state GME programs like the Song–Brown Program and CalMedForce.